non/imp/README.md

 libraryDependencies += "org.scala-lang" % "scala-reflect" % scalaVersion.value % "provided"
 ```

+These dependencies are both *compile-time only* -- there is no runtime
+cost (in jars, size, execution time, etc) imposed by Imp.

 ### Examples

 Here's an example which creates a reversed ordering instance: